VviolaineC/EDUC-5913-Outfit-Chatbot/README.md

 ## Introduction

 💖Hello everyone.
-The project of Haipei and I wants to establish a vertical chatbot system integrating multiple models for daily clothing matching.
+The project of Haipei and Zihan wants to establish a vertical chatbot system integrating multiple models for daily clothing matching.
 We combine text language models and image recognition capabilities to provide real-time feedback based on user-input images, temperatures within a limited time range, and dressing scenarios.

 😇Since there are two of us writing code simultaneously, maintenance and collaborative construction are of great significance in code editing.
 For example, every time we add a new model type, we need to make manual modifications in multiple parts of the code, which makes it easy to miss something or introduce errors.